rgadon107/Zapier/wiki.md

 - There are 2 'Filter' icons visible from the table view; left side and top of the left table menu.
 - Add a PNG that focuses on the location of each 'Filter' icon within the table view.
+- **NOTE:** The filter step settings only apply *to the current table*.
+You much reset the filter in the next table you open.
+Filter settings chosen in the first table will not be applied to other tables you open to view.

 ### Save a filter as a custom view